Brightify/Cuckoo/README.md

 thenDoNothing()
 ```

 The available methods depend on the stubbed method characteristics.
-For example you cannot use the `thenThrow` method with a method that isn't throwing or rethrowing.
+For example, the `thenThrow` method isn't available for a method that isn't throwing or rethrowing.

 An example of stubbing a method looks like this: